This Day In Music: May 1

 May 1, 1931 ~ Jazz trumpeter, flugelhornist, flutist, saxophonist, composer Ira Sullivan born in Washington DC, USA ~ Started in the 1950s playing trumpet and sax with jazz greats such as Charlie Parker, Lester Young, Wardell Gray, Roy Eldridge, and with Art Blakey.
 Moved to Florida in the 1960s, out of the spotlight, playing with local younger players including Jaco Pastorius and Pat Metheny.
 This would lead to focusing more on teaching as well as incorporating other instruments and genres, such as rock.
 Sullivan also performed and recorded extensively with Red Rodney in the 1980s, focusing on the music of their youth ~ Sullivan passed away in 2020

 May 1, 1930 ~ Marion Walter Jacobs, commonly known as blues harpist, guitarist, singer Little Walter, born in Chicago, Illinois, USA ~ One of the most influential and admired blues harpists.
 Best known for songs such as Juke and My Babe.
-Has worked with Sonny Boy Williamson II, Sunnyland Slim, Muddy Waters (Country Boy), David Honeyboy Edwards, Floyd Jones, Ike Turner, Willie Dixon, Junior Wells, John Brim, Memphis Minnie, Bo Diddley, Otis Rush, Robert Nighthawk, the Rolling Stones, Hound Dog Taylor, Koko Taylor, and others ~ Jacobs passed away in 1968
+Has worked with Sonny Boy Williamson II, Sunnyland Slim, Muddy Waters (Country Boy), David Honeyboy Edwards, Floyd Jones, Ike Turner, Willie Dixon, Junior Wells, John Brim, Memphis Minnie, Bo Diddley, Otis Rush, Robert Nighthawk, the Rolling Stones, Hound Dog Taylor, and Koko Taylor ~ Jacobs passed away in 1968

 May 1, 1928 ~ James Hugh Loden, commonly known as country, country pop singer, guitarist Sonny James, born in Hackleburg, Alabama, USA ~ Dubbed the “Southern Gentleman”, known best for his 1957 hit single Young Love, considered by some the first teenage country crossover hit, topping both the pop and country charts.
 James would regularly reach the higher echelons of the Billboard Country charts into the 1970s, well known songs including First Date First Kiss First Love, Uh-huh-mm, The Minute You're Gone, Baltimore, You're The Only World I Know, I'll Keep Holding On Just To Your Love, Behind The Tear, Take Good Care Of Her, Room In Your Heart, and I'll Never Find Another You ~ Loden passed away in 2016

 May 1, 1924 ~ Mabel Louise Smith, commonly known as singer Big Maybelle, born in Jackson, Tennessee, USA ~ Revered singer known best for her 1956 hit Candy.
-Also known for recording Whoe Lotta Shakin' Goin' On in 1955, produced by a then-unknown Quincy Jones, two years before Jerry Lee Lewis's pivotal rock & roll version.
-Active since the mid-1930s working with the all-female the International Sweethearts Of Rhythm, Christine Chatham, Tiny Bradshaw, and Hot Lips Page.
+Also known for recording Whole Lotta Shakin' Goin' On in 1955, produced by a then-unknown Quincy Jones, two years before Jerry Lee Lewis's pivotal rock & roll version.
+Active since the mid 1930s working with the all-female the International Sweethearts Of Rhythm, Christine Chatham, Tiny Bradshaw, and Hot Lips Page.
 Other well known early R&B recordings include Gabbin' Blues, My Country Man, and Way Back Home ~ Smith passed away in 1972

 May 1, 1913 ~ Pianist, conductor, teacher Walter Susskind, full name Jan Walter Susskind, born in Prague, Czechoslovakia ~ While in Amsterdam for a piano recital, Germany invaded his native Czechoslovakia.
 On advise from his mother he decided not to return home, but flee to the UK.
 Susskind would go on to become a sought-after conductor, working with renowned orchestras in his adopted homeland the UK, Australia, the USA, and Canada, where he founded the National Youth Orchestra of Canada in 1960.
 Although Susskind, a naturalised Brit, spent considerable periods of time outside of Britain, he said he would never dream of giving up his British citizenship.
 Susskind's mother would be interned by the Nazis, but survived the war ~ Susskind passed away in 1980